 If you already have a rewards card you love, you can often get bonus rewards for certain retailers or categories, which may change every month or quarter depending on your card card policy.
 Just don’t assume you will automatically receive these bonus rewards.
 You often have to opt in to qualify for those bonus rewards.
 This means, you have to actually sign into your account and select which categories or retailers and merchants you want to get bonus rewards for.
 Make sure you’re reviewing those offers regularly and watch out for emails from your bank or credit card issuer to learn about those new deals.
 This is something I recently missed out on!

-Over Thanksgiving, I booked a vacation rental for my entire family so we could spend the holiday together in the same house.
-We spent A LOT of money on this stay and two days after I booked the house, I noticed that Bank of America offered 5% back on Airbnb bookings.
-I totally missed the email and missed out on a sweet reward.
+Over Thanksgiving, I booked a vacation rental for my entire family so we could spend the holiday under the same roof.
+We spent a lot of money and two days after I booked, I noticed that my credit card had offered 5% back on Airbnb bookings.
+I totally missed the email and on the extra cash back reward.
 That hurt.
-Learn from my mistake, and review those offers or check your account before you make a major purchase.
+Learn from my mistake and review offers in your account before you make a big purchase.

 Use cash-back shopping tools.

 There are so many awesome cash-back shopping tools out there.
 And, if you use a cash-back site or app along with a credit card that offers money back or travel points on a purchase, you can really maximize your rewards and put some extra money in your pocket.
 For example, the Honey savings tool not only tests and applies online coupons to your online order automatically (helping put the savings back in your pocket), but you can also earn Honey Gold on purchases made at participating retailers which you can later redeem for free gift cards.
-Swagbucks is another cool site to helps you earn money on the things you are buying anywhere with cash back deals ranging anywhere from 1% to 10%.
-You can earn money back on purchases at target.com, Amazon, walmart.com and hotels.com.
+Swagbucks is another cool site to helps you earn money when shopping.
+You can find cash back deals for popular retailers, ranging anywhere from 1% to 10%.
+You can earn money back on purchases at Target, Amazon, Walmart and Hotels.com.
 You will earn Swagbucks and can redeem those points for free gift cards.
 These gift cards can be used to make everyday purchases or stash them for birthday gifts.
 Always check to see if there’s a cash back offer before buying anything!

 As I’m typing this, I remembered I have a free $25 e-gift card to Sephora that I earned through Swagbucks sitting in my email and forgot to use it.
 Perfect timing because I need some new makeup!